-I spend too much time watching my beautifully struck ball flying away, rooting for it to hit the table, smiling stupidly with the thought of what a great shot it was and how my opponent will surely miss it.
-Then reinforcing my own insecurity when I discover it coming back to me.
-Then rushing late to return the ball which I haven't planned to recieve.
+This is typical: I make a beautiful swing and hit a great stroke, and then I spend my precious recovery-and-preparation time watching my beautifully struck ball flying away, celebrating and cheering for it to hit the table, smiling stupidly with the thought of what a great shot it was and how my opponent will surely miss it.
+Then I reinforce my own insecurity when I discover it coming back to me.
+Oh no!
+Then I rush late to return the ball which I haven't planned to recieve.
+Result: bad, rushed, missed.

 Instead I should stop paying attention to what I can no longer influence, and pay extra attention to getting ready for the next: Recover!

 So by the time my ball hits the other side of the table (hopefully the shortest part of the cycle, if I am on offense), I should have touched down, compressed into a bounce, and be bouncing back to a recovered, balanced, side-uncommitted position and posture.
 I should HURRY to recover.
 I should CONCENTRATE on recovering.
 Then I'll have TIME to watch my opponent's intention and plan my third ball.

 As you may imagine, this seems awfully complex, putting a lot together.
 But Yazel is right, "Bounce with the ball" simplifies and coordinates everything.